40 Ideas for Your Summer Bucket List

 Get Started With These Ideas

-6. Try a New Sport - Step out of your comfort zone and experiment with a new activity.
-Arrange a family tennis lesson or think of sports that are off the beaten bath — like curling or badminton.
-You just might find a new hobby as a family.
+- Try a New Sport - Step out of your comfort zone and experiment with a new activity.
+Arrange a family tennis lesson or try a sport like pickleball or beach volleyball.

-7. Run a Lemonade Stand with a Twist - Put your kid's entrepreneurial skills to work for a good cause by donating lemonade sale proceeds to charity.
-Make fun signs to spark interest about your family's good will.
+- Run a Lemonade Stand with a Twist - Give kids a chance to grow their entrepreneurial skills for a good cause!
+Set up a lemonade stand and donate the sale proceeds to charity.
+Let kids pick a cause they would like to support.
 Genius Tip: Use an online sign up to plan a lemonade stand fundraiser.

 Schedule summer rafting lessons with an online sign up.
 SAMPLE